 Do I need an ICD?

-To determine whether you need an ICD, your doctor will use results of diagnostic tests such as an EKG, echocardiogram, cardiac MRI, and a Holter monitor or event recorder.
-They will also use information about your history of arrhythmias and family history of sudden cardiac arrest.
+To determine whether you need an ICD, your doctor will use the results of diagnostic tests such as an EKG, echocardiogram, cardiac MRI, and a Holter monitor or event recorder.
+They will also use information about your arrhythmias and family history of sudden cardiac arrest.
 Deciding whether to implant an ICD is an important medical choice.
-It requires your doctor's clinical judgement.
+It requires your doctor's clinical judgment.

 Comparison with transvenous ICD

 Because it is not transvenous, implanting an S-ICD is less invasive than a traditional device.
-Fracturing of leads is not on issue with S-ICDs.
-You may be eligible for this device if you have structural defects in your heart that prevents doctors from inserting wires through it.
+The fracturing of leads is not an issue with S-ICDs.
+You may be eligible for this device if you have structural defects in your heart that prevent doctors from inserting wires through it.
 You may also be eligible if you have other reasons for wanting to avoid a transvenous ICD.

 An S-ICD cannot provide pacing.
-Those who require pacing for bradycardia (slow heart rate) some of the time need a traditional ICD.
-This also means that patients with "slow VT" at rates less than 100 beats per minute) need a traditional ICD, because it can pace them out of the arrhythmia.
-Some patients are also ineligible for more technical reasons having to do with the ways in which an S-ICD's algorithm may occasionally lead to an inappropriate shock.
+Those who require pacing for bradycardia (slow heart rate) sometimes need a traditional ICD.
+This also means that patients with "slow VT" at rates less than 100 beats per minute) need a traditional ICD because it can pace them out of the arrhythmia.
+Some patients are also ineligible for more technical reasons regarding how an S-ICD's algorithm may occasionally lead to an inappropriate shock.

 Implantation may require an overnight hospital stay, or you may have it done as an outpatient.
 It is usually done with general anesthesia.
 Using a 4-5 inch incision, the doctor will place the pulse generator just below the left armpit.
 The electrode that is attached to the device is threaded across the rib cage above the heart and is put in place under the skin.
 The S-ICD will then be tested while patients are still under general anesthesia.